-It is important to note that these statistics are a measure of deprivation, not affluence, and to recognise that not every person in a highly deprived area will themselves be deprived.
-Equally, there will be some deprived people living in the least deprived areas.
+It is important to note that these statistics are a measure of deprivation, not affluence, and to recognise that not every person in a highly deprived area will themselves be

 Deprivation covers a broad range of issues and refers to unmet needs caused by a lack of resources of all kinds, not just financial.
 The English Indices of Deprivation attempt to measure a broader concept of multiple deprivation, made up of several distinct dimensions, or domains, of deprivation.
 Seven domains of deprivation are combined to produce the overall Index of Multiple Deprivation.
 Each domain contains a number of component indicators.
 The English Indices of Deprivation are a continuous measure of relative deprivation therefore there is no definitive point on the scale below which areas are considered to be deprived and above which they are not.
 Deprived areas have been defined in this release as those containing LSOAs that are amongst the 10 per cent most deprived in England according to the overall Index of Multiple Deprivation.